ericwu7/courseraGettingCleaningDataCourseProject/CodeBook.md

 This assumes a basic understanding of the source data of which detailed descriptions can be found in the **features_info.txt** file in the following location:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 #### subjectID
      Subject ID number as sourced from subject_test.txt and subject_train.txt.
-Range from 1 - 30.
+Possible values range from 1 - 30.

 #### activityName
      Name of the activity performed by the subject.
+Possible values include:
      - WALKING
      - WALKING_UPSTAIRS
      - WALKING_DOWNSTAIRS